NEZNAMY/TAB/.github/wiki/developer_api.md

 If no player was found with the UUID or the name that you gave, these methods will return `null`.
 It is important that you catch this, to avoid running in to a `NullPointerException`.
 You should **NOT** assume that just because a player has logged in that TAB will already have a player for them, as players are processed asynchronously.
 This will be especially true for join events like `PlayerJoinEvent`.

 If you want to be 100% sure that the player you want is loaded when you want to process them, use `PlayerLoadEvent`.
 This will give you the `TabPlayer` that has been loaded, so that you can process that `TabPlayer`.
 See below for more details how to use the event.

+# Lifespan of API calls
+All API calls result in temporary changes to the plugin's logic.
+When the plugin is reloaded or server restarted, all previous API calls will lose effect.
+This also applies for players after they reconnect - they are reset back.
+If you want to perform long-term changes to player's prefix or suffix, call TAB's [commands](https://github.com/NEZNAMY/TAB/wiki/Commands-&-Permissions) from your plugin.

 # Events
 TAB is using a custom platform-independent event API.
 As such, the same event listener code will work on all supported platforms.
 Usage is also different, let's take a look at an example: